 Revenue optimization

-By pinpointing and optimizing profitable customer journeys, customer journey analytics helps brands identify the best-performing channels to focus on and maximize revenue.
+By pinpointing and optimizing customer journeys that lead to successful conversions onchain, customer journey analytics helps onchain apps identify the best-performing channels to focus on and maximize revenue.

 Behavioral segmentation